Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/README.md

 `<input type="datetime-local">` is not supported by safari. `<input type="time">` is also not supported by safari

-Tested CSS using https://jigsaw.w3.org/css-validator.
+Validated CSS using https://jigsaw.w3.org/css-validator.
 It highlighted that `.cardWrap` has the same color and background-color.
 However this is required for the ticket overall to display properly.
 It also highlighted that, when checked, the radio button's border color is the same as its background color.
 I am also satisfied this is okay as there is a gap between the border and the button.
 The other warnings all related to code that I imported from elsewhere in the internet.
 All other warnings relate to vendor extension.
 After seeking advice on slack, I have not changed these.

 Version control:
 ======